valhalla/valhalla-docs/add-routing-to-a-map.md

     <link rel="stylesheet" href="leaflet/leaflet.css">
     ```

 2. In the `<head>` section, add reference to the Mapzen CSS file.
-This file can be used instead of the Leaflet Routing Machine CSS file because it contains all the LRM icons, as well as additional ones for Mapzen Turn-by-Turn
+This file can be used instead of the Leaflet Routing Machine CSS file because it contains all the LRM icons, as well as additional ones for Mapzen Turn-by-Turn.

     ```html
     <link rel="stylesheet" href="lrm-mapzen/leaflet.routing.mapzen.css">